CyranoB/flash_cards/docs/overview.md

 ### 1. Transcript Analysis

 1. User uploads transcript file
+2. For PDF files, Web Worker extracts text with progress tracking
-2. Client extracts text and stores in sessionStorage
+3. Client extracts text and stores in sessionStorage
-3. Request sent to `/api/ai` with `type: "analyze"`
+4. Request sent to `/api/ai` with `type: "analyze"`
-4. Middleware validates request and applies rate limiting
+5. Middleware validates request and applies rate limiting
-5. Controller routes to appropriate handler
+6. Controller routes to appropriate handler
-6. AI service generates subject and outline
+7. AI service generates subject and outline
-7. Response returned to client and displayed on Results page
+8. Response returned to client and displayed on Results page

 ### 2. Flashcard Generation